BrightGauge/miamijs-presentation/README.md

 Application for searching movies and displaying the result in different visual formats.

 ### Motivation
-Show a React application, with starting symptoms of "prop hell", and transition it over to Redux in order to alliviate state management.
+Show a React application that's beginning to show symptoms of "prop hell".
+From here we then implement Redux in that application in order to alleviate some overhead involved with the state management.

 ### Follow Along
 In order to follow the refactor process along, please follow the instructions below